aliyun/hadoop-oss-connector-v2/README.md

 - Compatible with standard Hadoop operations (list, create, read, write, delete, etc.)
 - Enhanced performance optimizations for big data workloads
 - Dual-domain support (OSS + Accelerator)
+- urrently, multiple buckets with different configurations are not supported.
+For now, configurations such as fs.oss.{bucket}.endpoint are not supported.
+This feature will be improved in the future.

 ## Architecture